nutcas3/Rust-walkhtrough/ownershipExplained/Readme.md

 In Rust, ownership is a key concept that ensures memory safety and eliminates many common bugs at compile time.
 It's a core feature of the language and is enforced by the Rust compiler.

+This ownership model allows Rust to enforce memory safety without needing a garbage collector.

 Here's a breakdown of ownership in Rust:

     Ownership Rules: